vatpac-technology/sops/docs/aerodromes/procedural/Woomera.md

 ## Separation
 ### Surveillance
 Surveillance coverage can be expected to be available at all levels in the WR CTR.
-Although WR ADC is **not permitted** to use surveillance for separation, ASP(WRA) may assist by establishing surveillance separation standards via coordination
+Although WR ADC is **not permitted** to use surveillance for separation, ASP(WRA) may assist by establishing surveillance separation standards via coordination.

 ## Coordination
 ### Departures